SimonPhoenix96/mpv-userscripts/webm-bump-loader/README.md

 Playlist will we generated in the background while the webms are downloaded/links for stream scraped. there is also an offline mode option, which will use locally availible webms.

+# Installation
+copy the .lua & .ps1 file to your scripts folder (usually "~/.config/mpv/scripts/" or "%APPDATA%\mpv\scripts" in Windows).

 # Usage (Default settings should work if wanting to stream off the ancient mongolian pottery forum)